kszenes/PorousConvection.jl/README.md

 #### Throughput
 In this section, we discuss the achieved effective memory throughput for the 5 stencils.
 The results are illustrated in the plot below.
+Note that the maximum achieved on the NVIDA P100 is ~550 [GB/s].

 ![throughput](docs/throughput.png)